acoustic-warfare/FPGA-sampling/README.md

 A more comprehencive discription of all the diffrent components of the project can be found in the [Project Report](/doc/acoustic_warfare_fpga_sampling.pdf).

+The following block diagram showcase a simplification of the flow from the microphone array to a receiving CPU
 ![](https://github.com/IvarNilsson/FPGA-sampling/blob/main/doc/pictures/flowchart.png)

+Order of how how microphones is received on a CPU and their physical position on the array
 ![](https://github.com/IvarNilsson/FPGA-sampling/blob/main/doc/pictures/array_instruction.png)